-Shah’s publication, Kashmir Wallah, carried the police version along with a contrasting version of the family.
+Shah’s publication, Kashmir Walla, carried the police version along with a contrasting version of the family.
 Shah was arrested a day later.
 “Since when is quoting both sides of the story tantamount to breach of public safety?” asked Sekhri from Newslaundry.

 The police in the region haven't responded to my queries yet.
 This piece will be updated if they do.

-Srinagar-based journalist Junaid Kathju, who has reported for different publications for over a decade, said that Kashmir Wallah has now begun to use quotes from the security authorities in the first few paragraphs of the stories.
+Srinagar-based journalist Junaid Kathju, who has reported for different publications for over a decade, said that Kashmir Walla has now begun to use quotes from the security authorities in the first few paragraphs of the stories.
 Kashmiri police tweeted recently that Shah was arrested for “glorifying terrorism”, “spreading fake news” and “inciting the public.”